 - Skype for Business

 - Cisco Jabber

 - Cisco Webex Teams

 - Cisco Webex Meetings

 - Microsoft Teams

 - Zoom

-- RingCentral

-- NOTE: When using Citrix Unified Communications on ThinOS, do not use the fallback mode, which is the legacy HDX redirection for webcam and audio.
+- NOTE: When using Citrix Unified Communications on ThinOS, Dell Technologies recommends that you do not use the fallback mode, which is the legacy HDX redirection for webcam and audio.
 Using the fallback mode consumes more remote desktop resources such as CPU, GPU, RAM, and Network.

 - NOTE: Tested scenario-Audio and video calling or meeting with three to five users using Citrix Unified Communications on ThinOS.